Eye Injury Claim & Loss of Sight Compensation Claims

 The eyes are an extremely fragile yet complex optical system, which means an eye injury can have devastating effects, and can result from even the most minor of accidents.
 Loss of eyesight can have a devastating impact to a victims everyday life thus it is vital you choose a good personal injury lawyer to get you the justice you or a loved one deserve.

 What types of accidents can result in Blindness?

 There are many different forms of accidents which could lead to a person being injured which may result in blindness or partial loss of sight.
 Some common types can be found below:

 Accidents: Injuries to the eyes can be caused during assaults or attacks when a victim suffers a trauma or is struck by another person or object or as they fall.

 Bright Lights: Lights which are bright may cause damage to the eyes which could lead to either temporary or permanent blindness.
-Welders and those in similar industries in particular, who should be provided with safety equipment to protect them are often effected.
-Lasers, Explosions or defective electrical objects are other examples of bright lights that can effect a person’s ability to see and have an impact on their eyesight.
+Welders and those in similar industries in particular, who should be provided with safety equipment to protect them, are often affected.
+Lasers, Explosions or defective electrical objects are other examples of bright lights that can affect a person’s ability to see and have an impact on their eyesight.

 Dangerous Chemicals: Chemicals can cause serious burns and blindness if contact is made with the eyes, this can even result from splashes of dangerous or toxic chemicals or spillages.
 It is vital that the key and correct equipment and training is provided by the employers when working around dangerous substances.